 About

-Professor Henrietta L. Moore is the Founder and Director of the Institute for Global Prosperity and the Chair in Culture Philosophy and Design at University College London (UCL).
-A leading global thinker on prosperity, Professor Moore challenges traditional economic models of growth arguing that to flourish communities, businesses and governments need to engage collaboratively with local diversity and work within environmental limits.
+Professor Henrietta L. Moore is the Founder and Director of the Institute for Global Prosperity and the Chair in Culture Philosophy and Design at University College London (UCL)

-Her research focuses on redesigning prosperity for the 21st century through developing new approaches to transforming value creation in societies globally, and improving people’s quality of life.
-Her work seeks to drive transformations across the globe by fighting inequality, promoting social cohesion, safeguarding the environment, and providing education, health and decent employment.
-She integrates non-academic expertise into knowledge generation engaging with decision-makers, business, civil society, and communities.
+Her research reimagines prosperity for the 21st century by developing new approaches to value creation that improve quality of life worldwide.
+She focuses on tackling inequality, fostering social cohesion, safeguarding ecological integrity and advancing education, health, and decent employment.
+Her work integrates non-academic expertise into knowledge generation, engaging with policymakers, business, civil society, and local communities.

 Portrait of Professor Dame Henrietta L. Moore speaking at UCL.

-In 2016 Professor Moore was made Dame Commander for the British Empire for contribution to social sciences, services to business, policy and the arts.
-She was formerly William Wyse Chair of Social Anthropology at the University of Cambridge, the LSE Deputy Director for research and external relations, and Director of the Gender Institute at the LSE.
-She is a Fellow of the British Academy, a Fellow of the Royal Society of Arts, an Academician of the Learned Societies for the Social Sciences, and a Member of the Institute of Directors.Formerly William Wyse Chair of Social Anthropology at the University of Cambridge, the LSE Deputy Director for research and external relations, and Director of the Gender Institute at the LSE from 1994-1999, she has held numerous Visiting Appointments in the United States, Germany, Norway, and South Africa.
+Appointed Dame Commander of the British Empire in 2016 for services to the social sciences, business, policy, and the arts, Professor Moore has held senior roles including William Wyse Chair of Social Anthropology at the University of Cambridge, and Director of the Gender Institute and Deputy Director for research and external relations at the London School of Economics.
+She is a Fellow of the British Academy, the Royal Society of Arts, and other learned societies, and has held visiting posts in the US, Germany, Norway, and South Africa.